-The following unaudited pro forma combined financial statements consist of the unaudited pro forma combined statements of earnings for the year ended December 31, 2015 and an unaudited pro forma combined balance sheet as of December 31, 2015.
+The following unaudited pro forma combined financial statements consist of the unaudited pro forma combined statements of earnings for the year ended December 31, 2015 and the three months ended April 1, 2016 and an unaudited pro forma combined condensed balance sheet as of April 1, 2016.
 These unaudited pro forma combined statements were derived from the Company's historical Combined Financial Statements included in this information statement.
 The pro forma adjustments give effect to the distribution and the related transactions, as described in the notes to the unaudited pro forma combined financial statements.
-The unaudited pro forma combined statements of earnings for the year ended December 31, 2015 give effect to the distribution as if it had occurred on January 1, 2015, the first day of fiscal 2015.
-The unaudited pro forma combined balance sheet gives effect to the distribution as if it had occurred on January 1, 2015, the first day of fiscal 2015.
-The unaudited pro forma combined balance sheet gives effect to the distribution as if it had occurred on January 1, 2015, the Company's latest balance sheet date.
-References in this section and in the following unaudited pro forma combined financial Statements and notes thereto included in this information statement to the "Company" or "Danaher NewCo" shall mean Danaher's Test & Measurement segment, Industrial Technologies segment (other than its Product Identification platform) and Retail/Commercial Petroleum platform.
+The unaudited pro forma combined statements of earnings for the year ended December 31, 2015 and the three months ended April 1, 2016 give effect to the distribution as if it had occurred on January 1, 2015, the first day of fiscal 2015.
+The unaudited pro forma combined condensed balance sheet gives effect to the distribution as if it had occurred on April 1, 2016, the Company's latest balance sheet date.
+References in this section and in the following unaudited pro forma combined financial statements and the Company's Combined Financial Statements and notes thereto included in this information statement to the "Company" or "Danaher NewCo" shall mean Danaher's Test & Measurement segment, Industrial Technologies segment (other than its Product Identification platform) and Retail/Commercial Petroleum platform.